Long Shot for Rosinante

 Long Shot for Rosinante is a novel by Alexis Gilliland published in 1981.

 Plot summary

-Long Shot for Rosinante is a novel in which Rosinante declares independence from the state of Texas.
+Long Shot for Rosinante is a novel in which the colony Rosinante declares independence from the state of Texas.

 Reception

 Greg Costikyan reviewed Long Shot for Rosinante in Ares Magazine #12 and commented that "For a novel which centers around political conflict [...]
 Long Shot seems sparse in its attempt to investigate political problems.
 Long Shot is a readable book, but does little more than recapitulate most of the themes stated in Rosinante."